Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/HA/HA.md

 Answers:

-> "Is this network path/service reachable?"
+> "Is this network path or service reachable?"

-Link monitoring can be used for health detection and failover-related behavior depending on the design.
+They solve different problems.

 ---